alissaahodge/alissaahodge/README.md

-- 👋 Hi, I’m @alissaahodge Alissa Hodge
+- 👋 Hi, I’m Alissa Hodge

 I am an enthusiastic developer experienced in developing and implementing solutions to complex business problems.

-I am eager to continue learning and continue exploring more and more different technologies.  🌱
+ I am eager to continue learning and exploring different technologies.  🌱

 - 📫 You can reach me at alissaahodge@gmail.com :)